 Current Market Trends

-eCommerce has made it easier for top American brands to reach Indian customers, and has emerged as one of the fast-growing trade channels available for the cross-border trade of goods and services.
+eCommerce has made it easier for U.S. American brands to reach Indian customers and has emerged as one of the fast-growing trade channels available for the cross-border trade of goods and services.

 There is a growing appetite for international brands and better quality foreign products amongst digitally connected Indian shoppers due to rising income levels and increased awareness.
 Several categories including lifestyle products, consumer electronics, clothing, footwear, jewelry and accessories, health and beauty, household goods, art and collectibles, event tickets and online music are doing well for online sales.

-- B2B: 100% FDI is allowed in companies engaged in B2B eCommerce, e.g. Walmart, Alibaba can operate cash and carry business.
+B2B: 100 percent FDI is allowed in companies engaged in B2B eCommerce, e.g. Walmart and Alibaba can operate a cash & carry (B2B) business.

-- B2C Marketplace: 100% FDI is allowed in online retail of multi brand goods and services B2C under the marketplace model, e.g. Amazon, Flipkart, Snapdeal.
-Any eCommerce entity providing a marketplace cannot exercise ownership over the inventory and is not permitted to sell more than 25% of total sales through its marketplace from one vendor to their group companies.
+B2C Marketplace: 100 percent FDI is allowed in the online retail of multi-brand goods and services B2C under the marketplace model, e.g. Amazon, Flipkart, Snapdeal.
+Any eCommerce entity providing a marketplace cannot exercise ownership over the inventory and is not permitted to sell more than 25 percent of total sales through its marketplace from one vendor to their group companies.
 There are also conditions restricting to offer discounts by marketplace.

-- Single Brand: A single brand retail trading entity operating through brick and mortar stores is permitted to undertake retail trading through eCommerce subject to local sourcing requirements.
-Food retail: 100% FDI is allowed for trading (including eCommerce) food products manufactured or procured in India.
+Single Brand: A single brand retail trading entity operating through brick and mortar stores is permitted to undertake retail trading through eCommerce subject to local sourcing requirements.
+Food retail: 100 percent FDI is allowed for trading (including eCommerce) of food products manufactured or procured in India.

-- Multi Brand: No FDI is allowed in companies which engage in multi brand retail trading by means of eCommerce.
+Multi-Brand Retail: No FDI is allowed in companies which engage in multi-brand retail trading by means of eCommerce.

-- Other Government Actions: National Institute for Transforming India (NITI Aayog) has set up a high level committee to look into issues related to eCommerce including FDI.
-Food safety and Standards Authority of India (FSSAI) has also issued draft norms for licensing online food operators.
-Consumer Affairs Ministry is also planning to regulate eCommerce through the proposed new consumer protection law.
+Other Government Actions: The National Institute for Transforming India (NITI Aayog) has set up a high-level committee to consider issues related to eCommerce including FDI.
+The Food safety and Standards Authority of India (FSSAI) has also issued draft norms for licensing online food operators.
+The Consumer Affairs Ministry is also planning to regulate eCommerce through the proposed new consumer protection law.

 Domestic eCommerce (B2C)

-In order to tap the huge potential in the B2B eCommerce market in India, leading B2B companies have started to build their own platforms for small business owners and traders.
+To tap the huge potential in the B2B eCommerce market in India, leading B2B companies have started to build their own platforms for small business owners and traders.
 More and more companies and SMEs are buying and selling online and plan to shift procurement transactions through the internet.
-Understanding this untapped potential of the B2B eCommerce industry, the government has allowed 100% FDI in B2B eCommerce which has enabled global companies such as Walmart and Alibaba to show interest in the Indian B2B eCommerce industry.
+Understanding this untapped potential of the B2B eCommerce industry, the government has allowed 100 percent FDI in B2B eCommerce, which has enabled global companies such as Walmart and Alibaba to show interest in the Indian B2B eCommerce industry.